bluehatchet/PixelForgeCreativeSuite/README.md

 # A Simple Pixel Art Creative Suite for all your basic Sprite project needs.

 You can use these tools to create pixel based games, Sprite artwork, and more.
 Designed simplistically for basic use and as an educational tool.
 The code and usage is free to modify and use.
+Totally unfanciful and basic.